 Before the advent of the railroad and easily traversed highways, most of the commerce in central California was conducted by ship with piers and wharfs being vital.
 Local products were shipped out to markets in San Francisco or Los Angeles.
 Early on, during the Spanish and Mexican eras, ships anchored off the coast and goods were exchanged via small craft, powered by oar.
 That can be risky even in the best weather.
 The earliest piers, like the San Simeon Pier, were enterprises underwritten by wealthy landowners or by collaborators forming a company which owned the pier.
 This made the shipment and import of goods much easier and cheaper.

 The Whale Trail is a series of sites where the public may view orcas, other cetaceans, and marine mammals from shore.
-Along the Whale Trail, you’ll be overlooking the waters of one of our nation’s most spectacular marine protected areas, offering some of the best wildlife viewing in the world—including 34 species of marine mammals.
+Along the Whale Trail on your way to Ragged Point, you’ll be overlooking the waters of one of our nation’s most spectacular marine protected areas, offering some of the best wildlife viewing in the world—including 34 species of marine mammals.
 Search for the heart-shaped blows of gray whales, tall dorsal fins of orcas, or feeding humpback and blue whales.
 Look for seals and sea lions on offshore rocks and sea otters wrapped up in kelp.
 You can see amazing marine life at the Whale Trail’s shore-based sites at any time of year.